-This program will be tailored to incorporate key aspects of your organisations values and relevant policies or procedures.
+This program will be tailored to incorporate key aspects of your organisations values, code of conduct and relevant policies or procedures.

 AREEA consultants hold unrivalled knowledge, experience and expertise in Employment & Industrial Relations in the Australian Resources and Energy sector.
 Our consultants have extensive knowledge of the legislative framework and case law relating to employment in Australia and this is used as a foundation for this course.

-AREEA’s materials are highly practical and engaging in nature and we regularly refer participants to examples relevant to your operations.
-Depending on the duration of the course, practical case studies and role plays will be referred to throughout the course.
+AREEA’s materials are highly practical and engaging in nature and we regularly refer participants to examples relevant to your industry and/or operations.
+Depending on the duration of the course, practical case studies and role plays can be referred to throughout the course.

-AREEA holds this course in person across Australia and can arrange customised training in all areas, including regular tours of regional Australia.
+AREEA holds this course in person across Australia (including on-site) and can arrange customised training in all areas, including regular tours of regional Australia.